codefrau/SqueakJS/README.md

 ------------------------------------
 * select your preferred type of interface (browser or headless)
 * use the appropriate file (`squeak_bundle.js` resp. `squeak_headless_bundle.js`) from the [Distribution][dist] directory
-* use the minified (ie file ending with `.min.js`) version if download/parsing speed is important
-* additionally use the source map (ie file ending with `.js.map`) together with minified file for debugging

 How to modify it
 ----------------